Job Application Guidelines and Tips

 Any Corporation, Anywhere, Virginia

 Enhanced mainframe operating system to set job-printing priority based on pages and priority.
 Provided mainframe operating system failure analysis from memory dumps.
 Implemented remote batch communications handler in assembly language in a one month period to meet contractual obligations with customer.
-Provided graphics and system software support for an IC layout and verification system on Apollo, Sun and DEC Ultrix systems.
+Provided graphics and system software support for layouts and verification system on Apollo, Sun and Ultrix systems.

-- Macintosh, IBM PC and PC clones, Sun Microsystems and Apollo workstations
+- Macintosh, IBM personal computer (PC) and PC clones, Sun Microsystems and Apollo workstations

 - Microsoft Excel, Adobe PageMaker, MacDraw Pro, Lotus 1-2-3 and dBase III